Choosing Between a Leasehold or a Freehold Ownership of a Condominium

 Keeping your Options Available

-Finally, even if you purchase your property on a Leasehold contract, the purchase agreement will usually provide you with the possibility to change it to freehold ownership in the future or allowing you to register an even longer lease period if the law allows it later, for a reasonable contract fee paid to the Seller.
-This makes the leasehold purchase even more interesting, as you are then allowed you to switch ownership types later on if further foreign freehold quota becomes available, or if you have decided to set up a Thai company, or if you have Thai children and which to pass on the property to them.
-By carefully checking the contract, and with the help of a good attorney, the Leasehold property can become an excellent deal.
+Finally, even if you purchase your property on a Leasehold contract, the purchase agreement will usually provide you with the possibility to change it to freehold ownership in the future or allow you to register an even longer lease period if the law allows it later, for a reasonable contract fee paid to the Seller.
+This makes the leasehold purchase even more interesting, as you are then allowed you to switch ownership types later on if further foreign freehold quota becomes available, or if you have decided to set up a Thai company, or if you have Thai children and want to pass on the property to them.